RocketChat/docs-old/guides/administrator-guides/general.md

 ### UTF8 Names Validation

-RegExp that will be used to validate usernames and channel names
+RegExp that will be used to validate usernames and channel names.

 > **Note**: If you are having problems with names when creating channels \(when using non-english characters for example\) changing these values will probably fix it.
 For example using `[\w_-]+` should allow any non-space character to be part of a name.